 Every man needs a good quality pair of jeans to get them through the weekends.
 Your chinos and dress pants will look fresh and smart, but comfort and casual wear are important too.
 Find a staple pair of jeans that you love (perhaps a dark and a light pair each) and that works well with your overall style.
 The fit of your jeans is important since you will want them to be comfortable and not too tight.
 Pair these with T-shirts, sweaters and even button-ups for a smart-casual look.

 Your casual dress is just as important as your smart dress, do not be fooled!
 If you are concerned about style and looking classy, then casual wear might be a bit more difficult to navigate, but keeping things simple is the best way to go.
 Plain white, grey and black T-shirts are an important staple in anyone’s wardrobe and can be paired with almost anything you own.
 Colorful and patterned T-shirts are also great additions to your closet to keep your outfits exciting and interesting.

 The accessory side of an outfit is not a ladies-only area.
 Any outfit can be brought together and heightened with some classy accessories added to it.
 Your socks and tie are pretty standard and staple in your closet, especially for work: perhaps try bringing in some interesting colours in these items, and invest in a few scarves to bring your outfits together in the colder months.
-On top of this, think cufflinks, watches and jewellery if you wear it.
+On top of this, think of the best skeleton face watches, cufflinks, and jewelery if you wear it.
 When you shop wisely, throwing your items on in the morning becomes easy as one-two-three.